The 4 Superfoods You Aren't Eating Enough Of (And No, Kale Isn't Included)

 Most Americans aren't eating sea vegetables — but we should start!
 Seaweed contains a variety of minerals and an incredibly large variety of trace elements.

-These green superfoods are an abundant source of B vitamins, vitamin C and vitamin K. Sea vegetables are also considered the most effective way to get iodine, which is needed for thyroid hormone production.
+These green superfoods are an abundant source of B vitamins, vitamin C and vitamin K. Sea vegetables are also considered the most effective way to get iodine1, which is needed for thyroid hormone production.

 Plus, sea vegetables contain good amounts of a compound called fucans that has anti-inflammatory properties.
 It's also been shown to have a positive blood sugar balancing effect in patients with type-2 diabetics.